alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 noting that a significant proportion of CT, MRI and general X-ray equipment more than 10 years old [@UK-NHS].
 Thus XCT system quality concerns are very topical.

-@YaffeRowlands-1997 point out that XCT screen quality is typically strongly linked to system performance.
+Yaffe and Rowlands [-@YaffeRowlands-1997, especially section 3.8] point out that XCT screen quality is linked to system performance.
 [_DetectorChecker_](https://doi.org/10.5281/zenodo.3662233) facilitates the inclusion of screen pixel tests in a testing framework.
 Note that screen replacement or refurbishment is expensive;
-regular checks of screen pixels are needed (a) to quantify screen quality and (b) to assess possible _special causes_ of defective pixels, using Shewhart's terminology of classic quality control [see @Shewhart-1939].
+regular checks of screen pixels are needed (a) to quantify screen quality and (b) to assess possible _special causes_ of defective pixels, using Shewhart's [-@Shewhart-1939] terminology from classic quality control.
-This is best done using spatial statistics, both to determine the extent to which spatial patterns of defective pixels can be accounted for by quantifiable independent random variation and also by describing departures from spatial randomness in ways which are suggestive of possible explanations (for example, stress due
+This is best done using spatial statistics, both in order to determine the extent to which spatial patterns of defective pixels can be accounted for by quantifiable independent random variation and also by describing departures from spatial randomness in ways which are suggestive of possible explanations (for example, stress due